When you have finished using your computer, you can turn it off, suspend it (to save power), or leave it powered on and log out.

 To let other users use your computer, you can either log out, or leave yourself logged in and just switch users.
 If you switch users, all of your applications will continue running, and everything will be where you left it when you log back in.

-To Log Out or Switch User, click the on the right side of the top bar, click your name and then choose the right option.
+To Log Out or Switch User, click the on the right side of the top bar, click your name and then choose the correct option.

 The Log Out and Switch User entries only appear in the menu if you have more than one user account on your system.

 If you’re leaving your computer for a short time, you should lock your screen to prevent other people from accessing your files or running applications.
 When you return, raise thecurtain and enter your password to log back in.
 If you don’t lock your screen, it will lock automatically after a certain amount of time.